 Epazote (D. ambrosioides) is used as a leaf vegetable, herb, and herbal tea for its pungent flavor.
 Raw, it has a resinous, medicinal pungency, similar to oregano, anise, fennel, or even tarragon, but stronger.
 The fragrance of Epazote is strong but difficult to describe.
 A common analogy is to turpentine or creosote.
 It has also been compared to citrus, savory, and mint.

-Although it is traditionally used with black beans for flavor and its supposed carminative properties (less gas), it is also sometimes used to flavor other traditional Mexican dishes: it can be used to season quesadillas and sopes (especially those containing huitlacoche), soups, mole de olla, tamales with cheese and chili peppers, chilaquiles, eggs and potatoes and enchiladas.
-It is often used as an herb in white fried rice and an important ingredient for making the green salsa for chilaquil
+Although it is traditionally used with black beans for flavor and is also sometimes used to flavor other traditional Mexican dishes: it can be used to season quesadillas and sopes (especially those containing huitlacoche), soups, mole de olla, tamales with cheese and chili peppers, chilaquiles, eggs and potatoes and enchiladas.
+It is often used as an herb in white fried rice and an important ingredient for making the green salsa for chilaquiles.

 * sold as 1/4, 1/2 & 3/4 cup portions.